 - 4.1 All new advertisement consents will contain Informative Notes following the planning conditions referring the applicant to the Advertising Content Guidance and where to obtain a copy to ensure that all advertising contractors were aware of the Leeds Advertising Guidance and encouraged to comply. - 4.2 The Advertising Initiative Manager post includes the requirement for the post holder to be a Gatekeeper for the council as first point of contact, co-ordinator and overseer of all new advertising initiatives.
 Therefore the Advertising Initiative Manager will be the first point of contact for enquiries relating to Advertising Display Content, liaising with the officer who manages the particular advertising display to resolve concerns. - 4.3 Where a complaint is received relating to advertising on council owned land, the officer managing the licence will discuss the complaint and, if considered valid, the contractor can be asked to immediately remove the offending advertisement.
-A record of complaints will be held to monitor contractor performance and identify any potential problem areas. - 4.4 Where the advertising display is on private land the complaint will be directed to the ASA.
+A record of complaints will be held to monitor contractor performance and identify any potential problem areas. - 4.4 Where the advertising display is on private land the complaint will be directed to the ASA and the Advertising Initiative Manager will help the complainant complete the ASA paperwork if required.